 “With Damien, there was an immediate connection.
 He enabled us to see our songs with fresh eyes.
 The melodies were almost all fixed.
 Above all, Damien has influenced the atmosphere and the rhythms of the songs.
 A particularly good collaboration.
 His approach has taken our songs to the next level.”

-Wake up calls And as with any album, ‘Sweet Boy’ is also a snapshot.
+And as with any album, ‘Sweet Boy’ is also a snapshot.
 The fact that bitter reality came into very close contact with the world of SONS is reflected, for example, in the song ‘L.O.V.E.’, which condemns homophobic violence.
 A song that came about after a young man was murdered by a couple of gay bashers on the rampage, notably in a place where SONS often used to hang out themselves when they were younger.

 “That incident really hit home.
 That was a real sledgehammer, especially as it happened in a place that we associate with youthful innocence.
 Harsh reality intruded like a cold hand on our necks.
 ‘L.O.V.E.’ is the direct result of that.”

-Nothing says it all ‘Nothing’, the first single, is classic SONS; solid post-punk to snap your neck with an insanely catchy chorus.‘Sweet Boy’ is a manifesto from a band that wants to challenge the world and itself.
+‘Nothing’, the first single, is classic SONS; solid post-punk to snap your neck with an insanely catchy chorus.‘Sweet Boy’ is a manifesto from a band that wants to challenge the world and itself.
 No holds barred, pedal to the freakin’ metal!